Scientology and psychiatry

-In 1995, Scientologist Lisa McPherson died at "Flag Land Base" after leaving a hospital where she refused psychiatric treatment.
+In 1995, Scientologist Lisa McPherson died at Church of Scientology Flag Service Organization (FSO) at Flag Land Base after leaving a hospital where she was forced to refuse psychiatric treatment.

-In 2003, a man with untreated schizophrenia murdered his mother after his paranoid delusions caused him to become convinced the Scientology-approved vitamins she was giving him in lieu of effective medication were poisonous.
+In 2003, a man with untreated schizophrenia murdered his mother after his paranoid delusions caused him to become convinced that the Scientology-approved vitamins she was giving him in lieu of effective medication were poisonous.

-In 2005, celebrity Scientologist Tom Cruise achieved notoriety for his public opposition to psychiatry.
+In 2005, celebrity Scientologist Tom Cruise strongly asserted his public opposition to psychiatry.

 L. Ron Hubbard and psychiatry

 L. Ron Hubbard was an American author of science fiction and fantasy stories.
-Hubbard reported many encounters with psychiatrists, from the age of 12 onward.
+Hubbard reported many encounters with psychiatrists from the age of 12 onward.

 During World War II, Hubbard was hospitalized; in 1947, Hubbard requested psychiatric treatment and the following year moved with his wife to Savannah, Georgia, where he was reportedly associated with a psychiatric clinic.

 In 1950, Hubbard published Dianetics: The Modern Science of Mental Health.

 In 1951, it was publicly reported that Hubbard's wife Sara had been advised by a psychiatrist that Hubbard should be institutionalized for treatment of paranoid schizophrenia.
 They divorced, and the following year, Hubbard founded Scientology, an anti-psychiatry religious movement.